 The study was implemented in 16 schools across Essex and Cambridgeshire with 8 schools receiving the GoActive programme, and 8 remaining as control schools.
 Measurements assessing physical activity, body composition and psychosocial factors have been obtained across 4 different time points.

-GoActive aims to increase physical activity through increased peer support, self-efficacy, self-esteem and friendship quality, and is implemented using a tiered-leadership system.
-Tutor groups choose two weekly activities each; Mentors (older adolescents in the school) and weekly Peer-Leaders (two per class) encourage students try these.
-Students gain points for trying new activities; points are entered into a between-class competition.
-GoActive will run for two terms: weekly facilitation support from a council-funded health trainer will be offered in the Spring term, with more distant support in the Summer term.
+GoActive aimed to increase physical activity through increased peer support, self-efficacy, self-esteem and friendship quality, and was implemented using a tiered-leadership system.
+Tutor groups chose two weekly activities each; Mentors (older adolescents in the school) and weekly Peer-Leaders (two per class) encouraged students to try these.
+Students gained points for trying new activities; points were entered into a between-class competition.

 The primary aim of the study was to assess whether the GoActive programme was effective as a school intervention to increase the time adolescents spend being physically active.